bmegha98/30-Days-of-Code/README.md

 6. Given a string,S , of length N that is indexed from 0 to N-1, print its even-indexed and odd-indexed characters as  space-separated strings on a single line (see the Sample below for more detail).
 7. Given an array,A , of N integers, print A's elements in reverse order as a single line of space-separated numbers.
+9. Write a factorial function that takes a positive integer,N  as a parameter and prints the result of N! ( factorial).
 17. Write a Calculator class with a single method: int power(int,int).
 The power method takes two integers, n and p, as parameters and returns the integer result of n^p.
 If either  or  is negative, then the method must throw an exception with the message: n and p should be non-negative.